 Silicone roof coatings are very weather resistant and rarely become hard or brittle.
 The material can withstand long-term exposure to ponding water and offer excellent ultraviolet protection.
 Also, they stand up well in extreme temperatures and harsh environments.

 Polyurethane coatings were developed for application over foam roofs but can now be used over a variety of existing roof membranes.
-ACS waterproofing specialist may recommend a polyurethane roof coating if your roof gets lots of foot traffic because it stands up best to that kind of stress.
+ACS waterproofing specialists may recommend a polyurethane roof coating if your roof gets lots of foot traffic because it stands up best to that kind of stress.

 Stucco and concrete walls require coatings that are durable, flexible, tough, and breathable.
-Our professional staff will recommend the best waterproofing material for your building and help prevent bubbling paint, concrete cracks, and delamination in exterior walls.
+Our professional staff of waterproofing contractors will recommend the best waterproofing material for your building and help prevent bubbling paint, concrete cracks, and delamination in exterior walls.
 Cement or general exterior acrylic paint does not provide the envelope of waterproofing needed.
 The right waterproofing, professionally installed, will safeguard the outer envelope of your commercial property from humidity, precipitation, extreme temperatures, and sunlight.

 Exterior waterproofing materials include the cementitious and acrylic surface coatings described above for interior use, but we might recommend several other materials.

-PVC membrane material is a common roofing product made from polyvinylchloride.
+PVC membrane material is a common roofing product made from polyvinyl chloride.
 While it is used most often in roofing, it may also protect your building walls.

 Concrete expansion joints separate concrete slabs or sections in a building.
 Without expansion joints, concrete would crack.
 To keep water from getting into the joints, builders caulk the joints.
 Caulking deterioration leads to water infiltration and structural damage to the reinforcing steel and connector plates.